-- Select the 800 x 600 resolution to view its button layout. - d.
+- c.
+Select Large Format, and then select Large Landscape(Standard) to view its button layout. - d.
 Click the Rewind button to display the Audio Button Properties dialog box.
 Verify the Funct.
 (Universal Fuction) is set to Rewind.
 This means that when this button is pressed in the Viewer the Rewind command will be issued to the default device assigned to this interface.